Garbaz/cedict-curses/README.md

 ## TODO

 * Overflow handling.
-If there are too many results or the sentence is too long, curses simply crashes...
+If there are too many results or the sentence is too long, things go bad...
 * Comments, comments, comments